Obixander/Flowcoach/Docs/Requirement-Specification.md

 9. The admin needs to be able to remove content from a Psychoeducation page
 ---
 10. The Admin needs to be able to change content from the emotion panel
-11. The admin needs to be able to change c ontent from a Q&A page
+11. The admin needs to be able to change content from a Q&A page
 12. The Admin needs to be able to change content from the bodyflow page
 13. The admin needs to be able to change content from a Psychoeducation page